kunupat/aws-solution-architect-associate-certification-notes/README.md

   - Good choice for less frequently changed data and read-heavy transactions

 ## Simple Queue Service
+- SQS was the first AWS service that was made available to the public
+- A distributed web service that gives you access to a message queue
+- Pull-based and NOT Push-based
+- Messages can be kept in queue from **1 minute to 14 days**
+- Default retention period is of **4 days**
+- A SQS message can be of upto 256 KBytes of **text**
+- Gaurantees that message is processed at least once
+- **SQS Visibility Timeout:**
+  - The timeout before a message remaing invisible before getting visible again.
+Message will get invisible when it is picked up by a consumer for processing.
+If the conusomer processes the message wihin the visibility timeout, the message will be deleted from the queue.
+If consumer takes more time to process an delete the message, the message will become visible again so that next processor can process it.
+This can result in message getting delivered twice.
+  - Default Visibility Timeout is 30 seconds and can be increased to 12 hours max
+- **SQS Long Polling:**
+  - Long polling does not return a response until a message arriaves in the queue or the long poll times out
+  - Cost savings compared to multiple short-pollings
+- **Two Types of SQS Queues:**
+  - Standard Queues (default):
+    - Lets you have nearly-unlimited number of transactions/second
+    - Ensures that message is delivered at least once
+    - Proivdes best-effort ordering of messages (that is, more than one copy of a message can get delivered out of order ocassionally)
+  - FIFO Queues:
+    - Strictly preserves the order in which messages are recieved, processed and delivered
+    - Each message will be delivered only once and will remain in the MQ until consumer processes and deletes the message
+    - Limited to 300 transactions per second (TPS)
+    - Supports message groups

 ## Simple Workflow Service
+  - Amazon's SWF makes it easy to coordinate work accross distributed application components
+  - **SWF Components:**
+    - **SWF Workers:** Programs that interact with AWS to `Get Tasks --> Process Tasks --> Return Results`
+    - **SWF Decider:** Program that controls the coordination of tasks.
+That is, ordering, councurrency and scheduling as per app logic
+    - **SWF Domains:**
+      - Scope(container) for workflow, activity types, executions and task lists from other SWF domains within same AWS account
+      - Domain can registered using AWS Management Console or by using `RegisterDomain` action in AWS SWF API using JSON format

 ## Simple Notification Service

 ## Elastic Transcoder